e-mine1/Genesis/README.md

 The project is written with the netbeans IDE.

 An example project exists, which uses this library.
 It is called GenesisApp.
 Please contact: bmark@ethz.ch if you are interested in it.

+## Software Architecture (little bit outdated) for the Challenge

+./toolUml.png